Chaitanya-Raj/maps/README.md

 ### The Map

-The map displays the count and spread of the community members around the world using a visual.
+The map displays and helps in visualizing the number and spread of the community members around the world.
 Each user appears as an individual marker on the map, which can be focused on.
-The user can know more about a user by clicking on the pointer and having a quick look at the member profile.
+The user can know more about a user by clicking on the marker and having a quick look at the member profile.

-## The Technical Stuff

-The Dataset for the community members come from the algolia servers, which is then rendered upon the map, showing the users in their accurate locations.
+## How it works

+The records for the community members are stored inside an index in Algolia, on which we perform the search.
+The received results of the search is then rendered upon the map as a symbol layer, with each member being represented by a feature on the map.
+As we keep refining the search, the layer is redrawn to display the up to date results.

+A single icon has been used to mark an individual member on the map.
+A small set of icons can be used if there are multiple types of users i.e. admins, moderators and normal users.

 ## Design